• Skip to primary navigation

 • Add a drizzle of olive oil to a sauté pan over medium-high heat.
 Add the shallots, garlic, and cumin.
 Stir until fragrant (about 1 minute).

 • De-glaze the pan with dry sherry.
-Add orange juice and zest, chipotle pepper, and pomegranate molasses.
+Add orange juice and zest, chipotle pepper, and pomegranate molasses, and whisk thoroughly.
 Simmer gently for 4-5 minutes.

 • Using an immersion blender or blender (be careful transferring hot liquids!), blend until smooth.
 Combine cornstarch with ¼ cup broth or water.
 Stir into the sauce, and bring to a boil.
 Add additional liquid as needed.
 Season with sea salt and fresh ground pepper as desired.